niscolas/unity-utils-core/README.md

 ﻿# :sunny: UnityUtils.Core
-> :bulb: The main dependency for my other reusable modules
+> :bulb: The main dependency for my other Unity reusable modules

 ## :nut_and_bolt: Installation
 1. Clone :arrow_down: this repo inside your Unity project;